Sums of squares in Macaulay2: Optional arguments

 \subsection{Trace objective}

-The option \verb|TraceObj| tells the SDP solver to minimize the trace of the Gram matrix.
-This is a known heuristic to reduce the number of summands in the sum-of-squares decomposition.
+The option \verb|TraceObj| tells the semidefinite programming solver to minimize the trace of the Gram matrix.
+This is a known heuristic to reduce the number of squares in the SOS decomposition.